nelsonrosario89/first_one_nellz/GRC_Professional_Portfolio.md

 ## Projects

+### Cloud Compliance Readiness Toolkit (FastAPI GRC Backend)

+**Description**: I designed and built a small FastAPI backend that models a real GRC readiness engagement for a B2B SaaS product.
+The toolkit loads a structured control catalog  from YAML, mapping SOC 2, ISO/IEC 27001:2022, and PCI DSS v4.0 controls to concrete AWS automation labs (CloudTrail validation, S3 public‑access detection, MFA enforcement, etc.).
+On top of that catalog, the API exposes entities for projects, controls, labs, evidence, and remediation tasks so I can represent an end‑to‑end readiness workflow in code.

+**How it supports advisory work**: In practice, I use the API to stand up a project for a "SOC 2 + ISO 27001 readiness" engagement, attach lab outputs as evidence to specific controls, and then create remediation tasks with owners and statuses.
+For example, CloudTrail validation evidence backs ISO A.12.4.1 and SOC 2 CC7, S3 public‑access findings drive tasks to close data exposure under A.9.4.1 and PCI 7/8, and MFA reports drive identity hardening under CC6.1.
+These flows demonstrate that I can connect AWS telemetry to formal control requirements, automate evidence collection, and communicate a clear before‑and‑after story to clients and auditors.

 ### AWS Compliance Labs Automation Suite *(Ongoing)*

 **Description**: A series of hands-on labs that automate evidence generation for ISO 27001 controls using AWS and GitHub Actions.